deepaksood619/deepaksood619.github.io/docs/decentralized-applications/others.md

 ### Working

-- Each file and all of theblocks within it are given a unique fingerprint called a cryptographic hash.
+- Each file and all of the blocks within it are given a unique fingerprint called a cryptographic hash.
 - IPFS removes duplications across the network.
 - Each network nodestores only content it is interested in, and some indexing information that helps figure out who is storing what.
 - When looking up files, you're asking the network to find nodes storing the content behind a unique hash.